► Tech allows EVs to charge without a cable

 If a wireless charging infrastructure is able to provide a constant stream of power to an EV, a large battery wouldn’t be needed for most journeys – just a small one for patchier infrastructure.
 Qualcomm believes quick charging could still be used, though, and the future will probably see a combination of both rapid wired and wireless charging for EV owners.

 Dynamic wireless charging tech would probably be easier to implement in urban areas first, so EVs would only need batteries for intercity journeys – where larger quick charging stations are already planned.

-We’ll update this article when there are more developments on wireless charging tech in the automotive field.
+We’ll keep updating this article when there are more developments on wireless charging tech in the automotive field.